3p3r/opener-canvas/README.md

 cd apps/web/
 cp .env.example .env
 ```

-Then, setup authentication with Supabase.

-### Setup Authentication

-After creating a Supabase account, visit your [dashboard](https://supabase.com/dashboard/projects) and create a new project.

-Next, navigate to the `Project Settings` page inside your project, and then to the `API` tag.
-Copy the `Project URL`, and `anon public` project API key.
-Paste them into the `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` environment variables in the `apps/web/.env` file.

-After this, navigate to the `Authentication` page, and the `Providers` tab.
-Make sure `Email` is enabled (also ensure you've enabled `Confirm Email`).
-You may also enable `GitHub`, and/or `Google` if you'd like to use those for authentication. (see these pages for documentation on how to setup each provider: [GitHub](https://supabase.com/docs/guides/auth/social-login/auth-github), [Google](https://supabase.com/docs/guides/auth/social-login/auth-google))

-#### Test authentication

-To verify authentication works, run `yarn dev` and visit [localhost:3000](http://localhost:3000).
-This should redirect you to the [login page](http://localhost:3000/auth/login).
-From here, you can either login with Google or GitHub, or if you did not configure these providers, navigate to the [signup page](http://localhost:3000/auth/signup) and create a new account with an email and password.
-This should then redirect you to a conformation page, and after confirming your email you should be redirected to the [home page](http://localhost:3000).

 ### Setup LangGraph Server

 The first step to running Open Canvas locally is to build the application.
 This is because Open Canvas uses a monorepo setup, and requires workspace dependencies to be build so other packages/apps can access them.